 One of the challenges pastors regularly face is trying to get people connected into true community in the church.
 I know it is one of the things I think about all the time.
 There are few things that burden me more than the thought that someone in our church doesn't feel loved and cared for.
 And so, as leaders, we must work hard to do all we can to provide clear on ramps of opportunity for individuals and families to connect.

-At the same time, after serving as a pastor in the church for 20 years now, I have all too often seen that some folks are quick to criticize a congregation's failure to connect their family, while not owning or taking responsibility for their lack of effort toward pursuing relationships with others through the options that are already available.
+At the same time, after serving as a pastor in the church for over 20 years now, I have all too often seen that some folks are quick to criticize a congregation's failure to connect their family, while not owning or taking responsibility for their lack of effort toward pursuing relationships with others through the options that are already available.
 This is a pastoral leadership challenge and opportunity every leader in the church will face.

 So how do we respond to: "We just don't feel connected at this church."
 Let me share one way you could respond pastorally either in talking with a person or couple face to face or through a written response: